AElfProject/AElf/docs/tutorials/dapp/main.md

-# How to develop a DAPP
+# How to develop a dApp

-## What you'll learn

-Only a sample of what you'll learn
+This section will guide you through an example to show you how to develop a dApp with AElf's Boilerplate framework.

-- Set up the system.
+- set up the development environment.
-- Write some contracts
+- a detailed introduction to writing a smart contract with AElf Boilerplate.
-- Use JS SDK to develop the DAPP
+- build a dApp with the JS SDK to interact with the smart contract.
-- Use browser extension to develop the DAPP
+- use browser extension to develop the dApp.